ameltech/sme-le51-868-library/README.md

 This product is _**open source**_!

 Please use, reuse, and modify these files as you see fit.
-Please maintain attribution to Amel Tecnologie and release anything derivative under the same license.
+Please maintain attribution to Amel Technologies and release anything derivative under the same license.

 Distributed as-is; no warranty is given.